Bidingfeal is a name that was carried to England

 of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bidingfeal include Beddingfield, Bedingfield, Bedingfeld, Bedingfeil and many more.

 Early Notables of the Bidingfeal family (pre 1700)

-Outstanding amongst the family at this time was Sir Edmund Bedingfield or Bedingfeld (1479-1553), made a Knight of the Bath in 1523; Sir Henry Bedingfield (1509-1583), Lord Chief Justice of England; and his son, Thomas Bedingfield (died 1613), English gentleman pensioner (bodyguard) to Elizabeth I of England; Anthony Bedingfield (died 1651)...
-Another 84 words (6 lines of text) are included under the topic Early Bidingfeal Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Sir Edmund Bedingfield or Bedingfeld (1479-1553), made a Knight of the Bath in 1523; Sir Henry Bedingfield (1509-1583), Lord Chief Justice of England; and his son, Thomas Bedingfield (died 1613), English gentleman pensioner (bodyguard) to Elizabeth I of England; Anthony Bedingfield (died 1651), an English merchant and politician; Philip Bedingfield (died 1660), an English landowner and politician who sat in...
+Another 67 words (5 lines of text) are included under the topic Early Bidingfeal Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bidingfeal family to the New World and Oceana

 at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Bidingfeals to arrive on North American shores: Walter Beddingfield who landed in America in 1750.